Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Most SCDF submission packages draw from the same core categories, even though the exact contents vary by project.
 The first category is the drawing set.
 This usually includes plans, sections, elevations where relevant, reflected ceiling information if fire protection coordination is affected, and details showing fire-rated construction, exits, travel paths, access, and fire safety systems.

 The second category is supporting technical documentation.
-Depending on the works, that can include fire strategy narratives, code compliance statements, occupant load calculations, exit capacity checks, travel distance analysis, compartmentation details, hydraulic or system-related design information, and product or system specifications where they are relevant to approval.
+Depending on the works, that can include fire safety plans, a fire protection plan, fire strategy narratives, code compliance statements, occupant load calculations, exit capacity checks, travel distance analysis, compartmentation details, hydraulic or system-related design information, and product or system specifications where they are relevant to approval.

 The third category is professional endorsement and submission administration.
-This typically includes the required declarations, forms, and professional sign-offs by the appropriate parties.
+This typically includes the required declarations, forms, and professional sign-offs by the appropriate parties, including the professional engineer and qualified person qp where relevant to fssd submissions.
 Where multiple disciplines are involved, coordination between architectural, mechanical and electrical, fire protection, and structural inputs becomes critical.
 A complete package is not just technically correct within each discipline.
 It also has to be coordinated across them.

-If the project touches existing approved fire safety works, include references to prior approvals and clearly distinguish existing, retained, demolished, and proposed elements.
+If the project touches existing approved fire safety works, include references to prior approvals, approved plans, and prior scdf issues, and clearly distinguish existing, retained, demolished, and proposed elements.
 Review officers should not have to interpret what changed by comparing unrelated layers or ambiguous notes.

 Drawings that are often missing key information